michaelbromley/ngx-pagination/readme.md

 npm run test // Karma unit tests npm run demo:watch // Build the demo app and watch
 ```

-## Dart Version

-For Dart users, there is a Dart port available here: https://github.com/laagland/ng2-dart-pagination.
-Note that this
-version was written and is maintained by a different author and may not be up-to-date with this repo.

 ## License